 FAQs

-Under a CSR-supported project implemented by S M Sehgal Foundation, monthly training sessions of women elected representatives (WER) have been conducted since June 2021 to develop leadership qualities among women, so they can collectively bring about positive changes in their village.
+Under a CSR-supported project implemented by S.M.
+Sehgal Foundation, monthly training sessions of women elected representatives (WERs) have been conducted since June 2021 to develop leadership qualities among women, so they can collectively bring about positive changes in their village.